Team

 Dr. Cafruny has published numerous peer-reviewed papers, and received support for his research from government and industry.
 Dr. Cafruny has also taught immunology to medical, graduate, and undergraduate students, and his 5 PhD students have gone on to productive careers in industry and government.

-Vice President (Genomics and Biomarkers) - Reinhard Ebner, PhD
+Vice President of Genomics and Biomarkers - Reinhard Ebner, PhD

 Dr. Ebner was a Scientific Director at Avalon Pharmaceuticals.
 He received his undergraduate degree in Biology from the University of Regensburg and his doctorate in Microbiology and Genetics from the University of OsnabrŸck, Germany, where he then served on the faculty of the Genetics department.
 In 1989, he identified and cloned the type I TGF-b receptor at Genentech.
 He has made a series of substantial contributions to the fields of cytokine biology, receptor-ligand interactions and intracellular trafficking, cell differentiation, early development and tissue repair, first at Genentech and then at the University of California, San Francisco and at Stanford University Medical School.
 He has discovered several proteins now in preclinical and clinical development, including such molecules as LIGHT, IL-17B and its receptor, BlyS and TR6.